-JUSTICE UNDER ATTACK.
+JUSTICE IS UNDER ATTACK.
 LET’S DEFEND THE INTERNATIONAL CRIMINAL COURT — TOGETHER

-The International Criminal Court is a fundamental institution for international justice, a tribunal that prosecutes crimes of genocide, crimes against humanity, war crimes, and the crime of aggression.
-Its creation was a historic achievement for humanity, but today this institution is under attack more than ever.
+The International Criminal Court is an independent institution for international justice that prosecutes the crimes of genocide, crimes against humanity, war crimes, and the crime of aggression.
+Its establishment in 1998 was a historic achievement for humanity, but today the Court is under attack more than ever.

-Authoritarian regimes, even those democratically elected, and external powers to the EU, such as the United States, are trying to undermine its independence and hinder its global mission of justice.
-The sanctions imposed by the United States are a direct attack on its legitimacy, its crucial role in defending human rights, and its right to maintain its independence.
+Several countries, Authoritarian regimes, illiberal democracies, are trying to undermine its independence and hinder its global mission of justice.
+Russia wants to arrest the judges that have indicted Putin, while the sanctions imposed by the United States are an attack against its legitimacy, its role in ending impunity for politicians, and itsindependence.

 TO PROTECT THE COURT, ENSURE INTERNATIONAL JUSTICE AND SAFEGUARD ITS INDEPENDENCE, JOIN OUR INITIATIVE TODAY